ASTRA: Communication-Efficient Acceleration for Multi-Device Transformer Inference: Empirical Evaluation

-\textbf{Baselines.} We compare \pjn with both single-device and three multi-device inference approaches. \begin{itemize}[noitemsep,nolistsep,leftmargin=*,topsep=0pt] \item \textbf{Original Model}: The baseline model runs entirely on a single device using float32 precision. \item \textbf{Tensor Parallelism (TP)}: Represented by Megatron-LM~\cite{shoeybi2019megatron}, which partitions weight matrices across devices and requires two allreduce operations per Transformer layer. \item \textbf{Sequence Parallelism (SP)}: Introduced by Voltage~\cite{hu2024voltage}, which partitions the input sequence and performs one allgather operation per layer. \item \textbf{Block Parallelism (BP)}: Proposed by DeTransformer~\cite{du2024detransformer}, which replaces Transformer blocks with multiple parallel sublayers for distributed execution. \end{itemize} For BP, we evaluate two most efficient design variants proposed in~\cite{du2024detransformer}: (i) \textbf{BP+Allgather (BP+AG)} minimizes communication by performing more local computation, and (ii) \textbf{BP+SequenceParallel (BP+SP)} reduces local computation at the cost of moderate communication overhead.
+\textbf{Baselines.} We compare \pjn with both single-device and three multi-device inference approaches. \begin{itemize}[noitemsep,nolistsep,leftmargin=*,topsep=0pt] \item \textbf{Original Model}: The baseline model runs entirely on a single device using float32 precision.
+We compare with the float32 model as \pjn{} builds on top of this model for a fair comparison.
+Later, we show \pjn{} can be combined with model quantization. \item \textbf{Tensor Parallelism (TP)}: Represented by Megatron-LM~\citep{shoeybi2019megatron}, which partitions weight matrices across devices and requires two allreduce operations per Transformer layer. \item \textbf{Sequence Parallelism (SP)}: Introduced by Voltage~\citep{hu2024voltage}, which partitions the input sequence and performs one AllGather operation per layer. \item \textbf{Block Parallelism (BP)}: Proposed by DeTransformer~\citep{du2024detransformer}, which replaces Transformer blocks with multiple parallel sublayers for distributed execution. \end{itemize} For BP, we evaluate two most efficient design variants proposed in~\citep{du2024detransformer}: (i) \textbf{BP+AllGather (BP+AG)} minimizes communication by performing more local computation, and (ii) \textbf{BP+SequenceParallel (BP+SP)} reduces local computation at the cost of moderate communication overhead.
 Both variants include a hyperparameter $N_b$ that controls the number of original Transformer blocks retained.
 A smaller $N_b$ leads to fewer communications and thus lower latency.
-We compare against BP configurations with $N_b = 1$ and $N_b = 4$.
+We compare against BP with $N_b = 1, 4$.